successible/cleanslate/README.md

 ☀️ Track food without judgement.

+Clean Slate is a calorie tracking designed for people who struggle with:

+- Binge-eating
+- Self compassion
+- Failed diets

+To learn more about Clean Slate, visit [our website](https://cleanslate.sh) or [watch our demo video](https://youtu.be/DOObodh7V14).

 ## Configuration

 To run Clean Slate locally or in production, you have about five minutes of work.